SemalJohari/SemalJohari/README.md

 - 🥰 My name is Semal.
 Google my name and you'll find a scientific nickname for me. :)
 - 🔭 My expertise is Data.
 Big Data.
 - 🌱 My interests are Machine Learning, Computer Vision, Deep Learning and Natural Language Processing.
-- 🤔 I’m looking for help with Internship Roles in my domains.
+- 🤔 I’m looking for help with Intern Roles in the domains specified above.
 - 💬 Ask me about technology.
 Let's debate. :)
 - 📫 How to reach me: www.linkedin.com/in/semal-johari-a276a0233
 - 😄 Pronouns: she/her